wcasper/math414fall2022/_topics/000-what-is-topology.md

 <body>
 <button class="collapsible">the surface area</button>
 <div class="content">
   <p>Careful!
-As we shrink or expand our shape by squeezing or stretching it, we will change the surface area</p>
+The area changes as we shrink or expand our shape by squeezing or stretching it.</p>
 </div>
 <button class="collapsible">the number of corners</button>
 <div class="content">